ImperialCollegeLondon/epidemia/index.md

 [here](https://cloud.r-project.org/bin/).

 The package can be installed directly from github.
-However, this requires you to have the C++ toolchain.
+However, this requires you to have a working C++ toolchain.
 To ensure that this is working, please first install **rstan** by following these [installation instructions](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).